spotlightpa/poor-richard/content/news/2022-04-14-SPLGUVMONEY14.md

 - Steamfitters Local Union 420 COPE Fund ($100,000)

 White, a business owner from Delaware County, has received his top donations from a PAC controlled by Bob Asher, a candy magnate and <a href="https://www.inquirer.com/philly/news/local/20101107_Asher_a_hidden_force_behind_GOP_success_in_Pa__1.html">powerful</a> figure in Republican politics from Montgomery County.
-Asher was a major <a href="https://www.ozy.com/news-and-politics/the-candy-magnate-fueling-trumps-arms-race-in-pennsylvania/372473/">backer of Trump</a>.
+Asher was a major <a href="https://www.ozy.com/news-and-politics/the-candy-magnate-fueling-trumps-arms-race-in-pennsylvania/372473/">backer of Donald Trump</a>.

-White on his campaign website says he worked for “decades as a union pipefitter,” and he has also seen large donations from PACS associated with that industry.
+White on his campaign website says he worked for “decades as a union pipefitter,” and he has also seen large donations from PACs associated with that industry.

-The candidate himself, with his wife Debra Ann, has loaned his campaign $4 million, according to his most recent report.
+The candidate himself, with his wife, Debra Ann, has lent his campaign $4 million, according to his most recent report.

-{{<picture width-ratio="854" height-ratio="853" src="external/8n62h90dv3gyfhwemj7eq9zcjr.jpeg" description="Nche Zama has primarily received smaller donations and no major PAC support." caption="Nche Zama has primarily received smaller donations and no major PAC support." credit="Courtesy Nche Zama campaign">}}
+{{<picture src="external/pmeatgvnr2hsmdvsyptvfmty1m.jpeg" description="Nche Zama has primarily received smaller donations and no major PAC support." caption="Nche Zama has primarily received smaller donations and no major PAC support." credit="Courtesy Nche Zama campaign">}}

 ## Nche Zama